Just so you know:

 variables, just like we discussed earlier.

-Here is your cookie 🍪 for reading this.
+Here is a cookie 🍪 for reading all of this and reaching to the end.